python/typed_ast/README.md

 comments and are independent of the version of Python under which they are run.
-The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.6 parsers.  `typed_ast` runs on Python 3.3-3.6 on Linux and OS X, and on Python 3.5-3.6 on Windows.
+The `typed_ast` parsers produce the standard Python AST (plus type comments), and are both fast and correct, as they are based on the CPython 2.7 and 3.6 parsers.  `typed_ast` runs on Python 3.3-3.6 on Linux, OS X and Windows.

 ## Submodules
 ### ast3